Understanding Leg Edema

 In some cases, swollen legs are nothing more than the result of sitting or standing for too long in one place.
 Over time, gravity and fluid naturally pull down toward your legs and feet when you’re in the same position without moving.

-For other others, there are often underlying reasons that cause edema, especially if it’s chronic, including:
+For others, there are often underlying reasons that cause edema, especially if it’s chronic, including why feet swell due to various medical conditions.

 If you are experiencing swollen legs or chronic edema, it is essential to seek medical attention right away.